dataindataout/awesome-highschool-homeschool/README.md

 [American Passages](https://www.learner.org/series/american-passages-a-literary-survey/) - places literature in a clear historical timeline; very similar to material taught in a college level intro class

 [The American Yawp](https://www.americanyawp.com) - collaborative US history online textbook

+[Langston League](https://langstonleaguellc.squarespace.com/popculturepd) - the _Lovecraft Country_ syllabus focuses the learner on Black history within the TV series; look for more guides like this for shows that have historical or literary themes

 ## World Languages